-If a contractor or supplier is getting paid on a project and will never be paid again for that project, the payment is a “final” payment.
-If the contractor or supplier will likely be paid again in the future, and the payment in question is just one of many future payments, then the payment is a “partial” payment.
+If a contractor or supplier is getting paid on a project and will never be paid again for that project, then a final lien waiver is appropriate.
+But, if the contractor or supplier will likely be paid again in the future, and the payment in question is just one of many future payments, then a progress payment waiver should be used.

 Now you should have a good handle on the general way that Florida lien waivers work, but some things can pop up to cause you to scratch your head.
 Below are some frequently encountered situations and questions, and some general answers.